tarantool-php/client/README.md

 ])->withMiddleware(RetryMiddleware::linear());
 ```

 In this example, `$client1` will retry an unsuccessful operation and in case of connection
 problems may initiate reconnection with follow-up re-authentication.
 However, `$client2`
 and `$client3` will perform reconnection *without* doing any re-authentication.

 > *You may wonder why `$client3` behaves like `$client2` in this case.
 This is because
-> specifying some options (via an array or DSN string) implicitly registers middleware
+> specifying some options (via array or DSN string) may implicitly register middleware.
-> (in case of `username/password` it's `AuthenticationMiddleware`), so in fact the two
+> Thus, the `username/password` options register the `AuthenticationMiddleware`, which
-> configurations are equivalent.*
+> eventually makes the two configurations equal.*

-To add your middleware to the top of an existing middleware stack use the
+To make sure your middleware is always at the top of the middleware stack use the
 `withPrependedMiddleware()` method:

 ```php